BorgwardtLab/networkGWAS/README.md

 1) neighborhood aggregation of the SNPs according to the biological network ([**1_nb_aggregation.py**](1_nb_aggregation.py));
 2) 2-level permutation procedure, which combines a circular permutation of the SNPs and degree-preserving permutation of the network ([**2_circPerm_nwPerm.py**](2_circPerm_nwPerm.py));
 3) calculation of the log-likelihood ratio (lrt) test statistics on both the non-permuted setting and the permuted settings by employing the modified FaST-LMM snp-set function, which is available in the folder "LMM" ([**3_LMM.py**](3_LMM.py));
-4) calculation of the p-values.
+4) calculation of the _p_-values.
 Per each neighborhood, this is done by: (i) obtaining the null distribution through the pooling of the lrt statitistics on the permuted settings, (ii) calculating the ratio of statistics in the null distribution that are larger than or equal to the statistic for the neighborhood obtained on the non-permuted setting ([**4_obtain_pvals.py**](4_obtain_pvals.py)).
 5) identifying the statistically associated neighborhood by means of the Benjamini-Hochberg (B-H) procedure in case of analysing one phenotype only or by using the hierarchical procedure based on B-H procedure in case of multiple phenotypes ([**5_associated_neighborhoods.py**](5_associated_neighborhoods.py)).

 Available here a toy-dataset on which try the method.
 Detail below.